keyko-io/celo-monitoring/docs/architecture.md

 ## Architecture

-Based in the above motivations, the architecture provides a end to end data pipeline where:
+Based in the above motivations, the architecture provides an end to end data pipeline where:

 - The data can be ingested/extracted from different sources
 - The data is sent to highly-available and resilient data bus